vishal-pandey/vishal_agent/README.md

 adk web .
 ```

-Then open http://localhost:8000 and select `vishal_agent` from the dropdown.
+Then open http://localhost:8000 and select `vishal_assistant` from the dropdown.

 ### Option 2: A2A Protocol Server